+Voting rights We will have two classes of common stock: Class A common stock and Class B common stock.
 Shares of our Class A common stock are entitled to one vote per share.
 Shares of our Class B common stock are entitled to 10 votes per share.
 Holders of our Class A common stock and Class B common stock will generally vote together as a single class, unless otherwise required by law or our amended and restated certificate of incorporation that will be in effect on the completion of this offering.
-The holders of our outstanding Class B common stock will hold approximately the voting power of our outstanding capital stock following the completion of this offering and will have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of our directors and the approval of any change in control transaction.
+The holders of our outstanding Class B common stock will hold approximately % of the voting power of our outstanding capital stock following the completion of this offering and will have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of our directors and the approval of any change in control transaction.
 See the sections titled "Principal Stockholders" and "Description of Capital Stock" for additional information.

-Upon the completion of this offering, our executive officers and directors, and their affiliates, will beneficially own, in the aggregate, approximately % of our outstanding shares of common stock, representing approximately % of the voting power of our outstanding shares of common stock.

-See the section titled "Risk Factors" for a discussion of factors you should carefully consider before deciding to invest in our Class A common stock.

-Proposed Nasdaq Global Select Market trading symbol
+Concentration of ownership Upon the completion of this offering, our executive officers and directors, and their affiliates, will beneficially own, in the aggregate, approximately % of our outstanding shares of common stock, representing approximately % of the voting power of our outstanding shares of common stock.
+Risk factors See the section titled "Risk Factors" for a discussion of factors you should carefully consider before deciding to invest in our Class A common stock.
+Proposed Nasdaq Global Select Market trading symbol "MQ."
+The number of charge of Class A common stock and Class B con mon stock that will be outstanding after this offering is based on no shares of our